fernandopf/ThinkRProject/README.md

 ### Functions to receive the data

+The user can use several functions to get the data of the cryptocurrencies from the API.

 The function "day_hour.R" has been designed to receive the data of the desired cryptocurrency in an specific timeframe.
 It returns a dataframe with the date, high, low, close and open price in the timeframe, volume in the and direction (decreasing if the close price is lower than the open price, increasing otherwise).

 ```